rekalogika/rekalogika.dev/docs/domain-event/01-basic-usage.md

 :::note

-Equatable domain events only applies to pre-flush and post-flush events.
+Equatable domain events only apply to pre-flush and post-flush events.
 Immediate domain events are dispatched immediately, and there is no chance for the equatable check to take place.

 :::